SethKoren/starter-academic/content/authors/admin/_index.md

 #  - course: MA in Physics
 #    institution: University of California, Santa Barbara
 #    year: 2017
-#  - course: MS in Physics
-#    institution: University of Pennsylvania
-#    year: 2015
-#  - course: BA in Physics and Mathematics
+#  - course: BA in Physics and Mathematics; MS in Physics
 #    institution: University of Pennsylvania
 #    year: 2015